AriFordsham/GHCWiki/welcome.md

 In either case after you have pushed your branch [open a merge request](https://gitlab.haskell.org/ghc/ghc/merge_requests/new) against `ghc/ghc` [2].

+Note that your commit messages are what will end up in the repository's revision history.
+Consequently it is important that you

 # Reviewing and merging merge requests